 SCHEDULING STATUS

 S2

 1 NAME OF THE MEDICINE

 OMEZ OTC 20, 20 mg, capsule

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

 OMEZ OTC 20: Each capsule contains omeprazole 20 mg

 Contains sugar (mannitol).

 For the full list of excipients, see Section 6.1.

 3 PHARMACEUTICAL FORM

 Capsule.

 OMEZ OTC 20: Off-white to pale yellow elliptical to spherical enteric-coated pellets, filled in a hard gelatin capsule with opaque lavender coloured cap and opaque iron grey coloured body.
 "Omeprazole 20 mg" imprinted with black ink on cap and "R158" imprinted with black ink on body.

 4 CLINICAL PARTICULARS

 4.1 Therapeutic indications

 OMEZ OTC 20 is indicated for the temporary, short-term relief of heartburn and hyperacidity in adults.

 4.2 Posology and method of administration

 Posology

 RECOMMENDED DOSAGES FOR ADULTS

 20 mg once daily.

 OMEZ OTC 20 has a maximum daily dose of 20 mg.
 Do not use continuously for more than 14 days without consulting a doctor.

-Special populations

-Elderly

-Dose reductions are not necessary in elderly patients.
+Special populations Elderly Dose reductions are not necessary in elderly patients.
 The long-term safety of OMEZ OTC 20 in patients with renal and hepatic impairment has not been established (see Section 4.4).

-Impaired renal function

-Dose reductions are not necessary in renal impairment.

-Impaired hepatic function

-Bioavailability and plasma half-life of OMEZ OTC 20 is increased in patients with impaired hepatic function, therefore a daily dose of 10 to 20 mg is generally sufficient.

-Method of administration

-OMEZ OTC 20 is recommended to be given in the morning and swallowed whole with a half glass of liquid.
+Impaired renal function Dose reductions are not necessary in renal impairment.
+Impaired hepatic function Bioavailability and plasma half-life of OMEZ OTC 20 is increased in patients with impaired hepatic function, therefore a daily dose of 10 to 20 mg is generally sufficient.
+Method of administration OMEZ OTC 20 is recommended to be given in the morning and swallowed whole with a half glass of liquid.
 The capsules should not be chewed or crushed.

-4.3 Contraindications

-Hypersensitivity to omeprazole or to any of the other ingredients of OMEZ OTC 20.
+4.3 Contraindications Hypersensitivity to omeprazole or to any of the other ingredients of OMEZ OTC 20 (see Section 6.1).
 Safety in pregnancy and lactation has not been established.

-OMEZ OTC 20 must not be used concomitantly with nelfinavir.
+OMEZ OTC 20 must not be used concomitantly with nelfinavir or atazanavir (see Section 4.5).

-Co-administration of atazanavir with OMEZ OTC is not recommended.

-4.4 Special warnings and precautions for use

-In the presence of any alarm symptom (e.g., significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis or melena) and when gastric ulcer is suspected or present, malignancy should be excluded, as treatment may alleviate symptoms and delay diagnosis.
+OMEZ OTC 20 should not be administered with St. John's Wort (see Section 4.5).
+4.4 Special warnings and precautions for use In the presence of any alarm symptom (e.g., significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis or melaena) and when gastric ulcer is suspected or present, malignancy should be excluded, as treatment may alleviate symptoms and delay diagnosis.
 Hepatic impairment may require a reduction in dose (see Section 4.2).
 The long-term safety of OMEZ OTC 20 in patients with renal and/or hepatic impairment has not been established.
 There is very limited experience with the use of OMEZ OTC 20 in children.

-Co-administration of atazanavir with proton pump inhibitors is not recommended (see Section 4.3).
-If the combination of atazanavir with OMEZ OTC 20 is judged unavoidable, close clinical monitoring (e.g., virus load) is recommended in combination with an increase in the dose of atazanavir to 400 mg with 100 mg of ritonavir; omegrazole 20 mg should not be exceeded.

-OMEZ OTC 20, as all acid-blocking medicines, may reduce the absorption of vitamin B12 (cyanocobalamin) due to hypo- or achlorhydria.
+Co-administration of atazanavir with proton pump inhibitors is not recommended (see Section 4.5) OMEZ OTC 20, as all acid-blocking medicines, may reduce the absorption of vitamin B12 (cyanocobalamin) due to hypo- or achlorhydria.
 This should be considered in patients with reduced body stores or risk factors for reduced vitamin B12 absorption on long-term therapy.
 OMEZ OTC 20 is a CYP2C19 inhibitor.
 When starting or ending treatment with omeprazole, the potential for interactions with drugs metabolised through CYP2C19 should be considered.
 An interaction is observed between clopidogrel and OMEZ OTC 20 (see Section 4.5).
 The clinical relevance of this interaction is uncertain.
-As a precaution, concomitant use of OMEZ OTC 20 and clopidogrel should be discouraged.
+As a precaution, concomitant use of OMEZ OTC 20 and clopidogrel should be avoided.
 Increased risk of bone fractures: